taochunyu/rollup-plugin-preact-svg-lite/README.md

 This is a <a href="http://rollupjs.org/" target="_blank">Rollup</a> plugin for importing SVG files in <a href="http://preactjs.com/" target="_blank">Preact</a>.

-It can work with rollup@2.x.x and @rollup/plugin-typescript@6.x.x.
+It can work with rollup 2.x.x and @rollup/plugin-typescript 6.x.x.

 ## Installation